inputsh/awesome-linux/README.md

 #### [Linux Mint](http://linuxmint.com/)

-> Linux Mint is an Ubuntu-based distribution whose goal is to provide a more complete out-of-the-box experience by including browser plugins, media codecs, support for DVD playback, Java and other components.
+> Linux Mint is an Ubuntu-based distribution whose goal is to provide a more complete out-of-the-box experience by including browser plugins, support for DVD playback, Java and other components.
 It also adds a custom desktop and menus, several unique configuration tools, and a web-based package installation interface.
 Linux Mint is compatible with Ubuntu software repositories.

 **Latest version:** Linux Mint Sonya (18.2)